LegMuscleCramp/spideymoji/README.md

 # spideymoji
-Facebook-inspired reactions with a friendly neighborhood twist
+"Like" reactions with a friendly neighborhood twist